What to eat with miso soup ? Best Miso Soup Recipes

 Miso Soup

-The secret ingredient to perfect miso soup: a dash of love and miso paste.
+The secret ingredient to perfect Miso Soup: a dash of love and miso paste.

 As someone who avoids soy, I used to think miso soup was off limits for me.
 But after some experimentation in the kitchen, I discovered you can make a hearty, flavorful miso broth without tofu.
 The key is loading it up with lots of vegetables, mushrooms, and seaweed.